loafey/master-thesis/Thesis/5.0. Discussion/Usage.typ

   )
 })

-As can be seen in the benchmark in @fibbo-benchmarks there is quite a large gap between the version written in #ln and the version written in C.
+As can be seen in the benchmark in @fibbo-benchmarks, there is a substantial execution time difference between the version written in #ln and the version written in C.
+For instance, when calculating the 40th fibonacci number, #ln took around 8 seconds, the unoptimized C version took around 0.8 seconds, and optimized C version took 0.2 seconds.
-Each input was measured 100 times.
+Each input was measured 100 times, and the presented result is the average execution time for each fibonacci number.
 The C version was compiled using GCC with O0 and O3.

-However, while the #ln version is around one order of magnitude slower than the unoptimized C version, the growth in execution time is a almost constant factor between all three programs.
+The execution time grows exponentially, but the difference remains almost constant.

-This can be observed even more clearly if we overlap the results over each other.
+This can be observed if we overlap the results over each other (see @fibbo-benchmarks-overlap).
 We can see that the unoptimized C version grows the same way as the #ln version, while the optimized C version is slightly more efficient.
-#figure(caption: [Benchmark from @fibbo-benchmarks with results overlapped.], overlap)
+#figure(caption: [Benchmark from @fibbo-benchmarks with results overlapped.], overlap)<fibbo-benchmarks-overlap>

 The performance difference we can see @fibbo-benchmarks can be attributed to several factors but the two most significant ones are most likely that #ln is currently not optimized at all, and it generates more code than is likely necessary.
 Also worth to note that the calling convention is less performant than System V @SystemVmatz2013system which C uses.
-System V prioritizes passing arguments using registers while #ln strictly passes arguments on stacks.
+System V prioritizes passing arguments using physical registers while #ln strictly passes arguments on stacks.

 // Overall a benchmark is currently not necessarily that interesting #todo[Either remove the entire chapter or this paragraph] in #ln current state.
 // They are presented here nonetheless to showcase some of the language's current capabilities.